Trapezoidal Prism Volume Calculator

 - L = length of the prism

-The ½(a + b) part is the average length of the two parallel sides — this is also the length of the mid-segment.
+The ½(a + b) part is the average of the two parallel sides, and it is also the length of the mid-segment.

 Where trapezoidal prisms appear in real measurements:

 - Retaining walls.
-Almost all retaining walls have a trapezoidal cross-section — wider base for stability, narrower top to save concrete.
+Almost all retaining walls are trapezoidal in section, with a wide base for stability and a narrow top to save concrete.

 - Swimming pool volume.
 Pools with sloping floors are trapezoidal prisms in side-view.